AFFORDABLE HOUSING RESOLUTION OF THE CITY OF MINNEAPOLIS

 The City of Minneapolis has launched an “Affordable Housing Initiative.”
 The City of Minneapolis shall have as a clearly stated goal, consistent with The Minneapolis Plan, to grow the population and to have no net loss of housing across all income levels.
 The City policy will be positive gain on affordable housing units.

-Each year the City will create more units affordable at 30-50% of Metropolitan Median Income (MMI) through new construction/positive conversion than the number of habitable units affordable to 30-50% of MMI that are demolished as a result of City sponsored projects.
+Each year the City will create more units affordable at 30-60% of Area Median Income (AMI) through new construction/positive conversion than the number of habitable units affordable to 30-60% of AMI that are demolished as a result of City sponsored projects.

-Funding for housing programs serving those above 50% of MMI shall continue and those programs will remain a vital part of the City’s housing policy.
+Funding for housing programs serving those above 60% of AMI shall continue and those programs will remain a vital part of the City’s housing policy.

 The City will have a coordinated housing and economic development strategy.
 New affordable housing will be targeted for designated growth areas and commercial and transit corridors that can benefit from and support increased housing density.